Meru, Kenya: Transport

 The town of Meru is linked to Nairobi by a tarmac road named B6, from the south around the east side of Mount Kenya, via Embu, or from the northwest around the west and north side of Mount Kenya, via Nanyuki and Timau.
 An international airport is situated at Isiolo, 35 Kilometres away, via a new tarmac road through Ruiri.
 Within the town, the roads have seen a lot of improvement after the maintenance of urban roads was transferred to the Kenya Urban Roads Authority, which in turn set up its Upper Eastern Regional Headquarters in Meru.

 Tourism and hospitality

 Meru town is a jumping-off place for Samburu and Buffalo Springs National Reserves and Lewa Conservancy, all some distance north of Meru, with Samburu and Buffalo Springs via Isiolo, and Meru National Park, to the northeast of Meru, via Maua in the Nyambene Hills.

 The Meru Museum is housed in Meru's first District Commissioner's Office, built by E. B. Horne.
 It preserves the historical and cultural artifacts of the Meru people.

-It is at Rutundu log cabins 20 Kilometre west of Meru City that Prince William proposed to the Duchess of Cambridge.
+At Rutundu log cabins 20 kilometres west of Meru City that Prince William proposed to the Duchess of Cambridge.
 The Meru side of Mt.
-Kenya National Park has tourist attractions of worth which include Vivvien Falls, Semwe Salt lick, Ithanguni, Lake Alice, Lake Ellis and Sacred Lake.
+Kenya National Park has tourist attractions including Vivvien Falls, Semwe Salt lick, Ithanguni, Lake Alice, Lake Ellis and Sacred Lake.

-Meru has good hotels and restaurants.
-They include: